-Because in the past many self-employed construction workers were paid in cash.
-The difficulties in keeping track of this led HMRC to create the Construction Industry Scheme in 1971 so it can tax subcontractors’ earnings as soon as they are paid out by their contractors.
+In the past, self-employed construction workers (subcontractors) were paid in cash.
+The difficulties in keeping track of this led HMRC to create the Construction Industry Scheme in 1971, allowing them to tax subcontractors’ earnings as soon as they were paid out by their contractors.

-Why you should register for CIS if you’re working as a subcontractor in construction:
+Why register for CIS if you work as a subcontractor in construction?

-- if you’re registered for the scheme, you will have a 20% tax deducted from your salary, rather than 30% that is deducted for those who aren’t registered.
+If you’re registered for the scheme, you will have only 20% tax deducted from your salary, rather than 30% that is deducted for those who aren’t registered.

-Because this is usually more than you should pay in tax, you can claim back a CIS tax rebate from HMRC in April of the following tax year.
-For most CIS construction workers, the average refund is £2,500.
+The 20% deduction usually works out as more than you owe in tax, so subcontractors can claim back a CIS tax rebate from HMRC in the April of the following tax year.
+For most CIS construction workers, the average refund is about £2,500.